 Adapting data storytelling visual narratives for different presentation formats can be both an art and a science.
-To effectively communicate your insights, it’s essential to tailor your approach based on the format and your audience’s needs.
-Here are some of the best approaches to consider for various presentation formats:
+To effectively communicate your insights, it’s essential to tailor your approach based on the design and your audience’s needs.
+Here are some of the best practices to consider for various presentation formats:

 Infographics are a popular way to convey complex information in a visually appealing and easily digestible format.
 They combine text, images, and data visualizations to tell a story.
 For example, an infographic about the gender pay gap might include a series of pie charts or bar graphs illustrating the differences in wages between men and women across various industries, along with text describing the key findings and possible solutions.